-I have a HUGE problem with MANY ecommerce websites.
+I have a HUGE problem with MANY eCommerce websites.

 And I´m not only talking about encountering faulty sales funnels or outdated looks, which happen to be very common.
-If I want to buy something I can get past those without a problem.
+If I want to buy something I can get past it without a problem.

-I’m talking about ecommerce website content and product descriptions.
+I’m talking about eCommerce website content and product descriptions.
 Especially in extremely specialized niches.

 Just picture this scenario: I want to try a new hobby, say fishing.
-So, I want to get started right away, and get me a rod, bait, and some fishing gear, so I can tag along with my friends next time they go offshore.
+So, I want to get started right away, and get myself a rod, bait, and some fishing gear, so I can tag along with my friends next time they go offshore.
 I don’t want anything expensive or terribly high quality.
 What I want is something that does the job without me looking like an idiot because it keeps breaking or it is intended for totally different purposes.

 True, I could jump on a call and ask my buddies for recommendations.
-But they are really passionate about their hobby, and would talk for hours about the different types of rods or how they set up their boats, and how every situation is different and whatnot.
-I want a more hands-on experience.
+But they are really passionate about their hobby and would talk for hours about the different types of rods or how they set up their boats, and how every situation is different and whatnot.
+I want more hands-on experience.

 So, I have an idea.
 I will ask the internet.